wpengine/faustjs/docs/DEVELOPMENT.md

 composer install
 ```

-Within the `wpe-headless` directory, run `phpunit` either directly or as a composer command
+Within the `wpe-headless` directory, run `phpunit` either directly or as a composer command:

 ```
 vendor/bin/phpunit
 ```